-- this exception does not apply to the number of judges required for State or Australian Championships - judges may not judge above their accredited level - for details about judges for Para Equestrian (PE) events please see rule 11.10.1.
+- this exception does not apply to the number of judges required for State or Australian Championships - judges may not judge above their accredited level - for details about judges for Para Equestrian (PE) events please see rule 11.10.1. - one judge of F level or above may judge Participation competitions at Preliminary and Novice level - a G level judge may judge Participant Preliminary as a single judge but for Novice level Participant competitions they must judge with another judge of at least F level

-When an OC wishes to use a foreign judge who is a national judge in their own country but not an FEI-accredited judge, the OC must provide details in writing and seek the approval of the EADOC.
+When an OC wishes to use a foreign judge who is a national judge in their own country but not an

+FEI-accredited judge, the OC must provide details in writing and seek the approval of the EADOC.